quchen/articles/great_things_about_haskell.md

 ### Code levels

 If you see well-written code by someone who has a much higher skillset than you in say C, C++ or Java, you'll understand what it's doing after reading it a couple of times, even if you wouldn't be able to write it yourself.
 In Haskell, code using concepts you're not familiar with may be completely unreadable, no matter how well-written and well-documented it is.
 Above I said you don't need to learn or use advanced math to write Haskell, but if you want to, you've surely come to the right place.
-On the other hand, the basic modules are all written in pretty basic style, so you won't encounter this all that much until you download your first super flexible, extremely useful and well-documented library, learn to use it, and then dare to take a look at its inside.
+On the other hand, the basic modules are all written in just as basic style, so you won't encounter this all that much until you download your first super flexible, extremely useful and well-documented library, learn to use it, and then dare to take a look at its inside.

+Mind you this is not to say you can't use this code: you can still read the type and the documentation.
+There are a few libraries around that are as useful and easy to use as their internals are - probably for that very reason - complicated.